Counterfactual Explanations for Hypergraph Neural Networks: Introduction

-Our main contributions are as follows: (1) we introduce CF-HyperGNNExplainer, the first counterfactual explanation method tailored to HGNNs, generating actionable counterfactual hypergraphs via minimal structural edits; (2) we propose two variants that operate at different granularities, i.e., removing node-hyperedge incidences (\vone) or deleting entire hyperedges (\vthree); (3) we provide an extensive empirical evaluation on three citation-network datasets, including comparisons with graph-based counterfactual explainers, an ablation study, and a runtime analysis showing that our method strongly outperforms graph-based baseline methods when adapted to native hypergraph settings.
+Our main contributions are as follows: (1) we introduce CF-HyperGNNExplainer, the first counterfactual explanation method tailored to HGNNs; (2) we propose two variants that operate at different granularities, i.e., removing node-hyperedge incidences (\vone) or deleting entire hyperedges (\vthree); (3) we provide an empirical evaluation of the proposed variants on hypergraph benchmark datasets, including comparisons with graph-based counterfactual explainers and existing hypergraph-native explainers; (4) we release the entire source codebase to encourage reproducibility at the following URL: \url{https://anonymous.4open.science/r/CF-HyperGNNExplainer-0716}.